 On a Sunday morning, like I do every weekend, I cycled to IIT Madras (my alma-mater, which is an urban beauty — a densely tree-lined forest right at the heart of the city).
-I go there for conversations with myself and delicious breakfast.
+I go there for conversations with myself and a delicious breakfast.
 It was uneventful until a 50-something looking lady came up to me and introduced herself.
 Let’s call her Dr.Angela.
 She mistook me for a student at the university (I graduated 13 years ago).

-She told she picked me out to have a conversation because she was observing my body language and that it exuded confidence.
+She told me she picked me out to have a conversation because she was observing my body language and that it exuded confidence.
 Right then, my defenses were up.
 She went on to ask for my birth month, which I indulged with an answer.

 “Ah, I knew you are a Leo.
 Your walk had the vibe of a leader” grinned Dr.Angela.

 At this point, I was confused and embarrassed that I had to know more about her to decide if I have to continue the conversation or leave.